samarfares/blog-example/README.md

 ### just a simple example of adding Bootstrap Template to your react app

-1. Download the Bootstrap template you want to add.
+1. Download the Bootstrap template you want to add.(for example : [Free Bootstrap Templates](https://startbootstrap.com/)

 2. Copy all the files in the bootstrap folder  Except ```index.html``` and paste them in ```Public Folder``` in your app.